BREAKING: Five-star all-purpose back Raleek Brown commits to USC

 So to put all of this in perspective, USC hired a five-star coach Sunday, landed a commitment from five-star 2023 QB Malachi Nelson on Tuesday and a commitment from a five-star playmaker with no parallel in the 2022 class here today.

-Brown, the Mater Dei High School star, ranks as the No. 1 all-purpose back and No. 21 overall prospect in this class.
+Brown, the Mater Dei High School star, ranks as the No. 1 all-purpose back, No. 2 in-state prospect and No. 21 overall prospect in this class.

 Listed at 5-foot-9, 170 pounds, he lightning-fast and a matchup nightmare for anyone tasked with covering him downfield.